billwestfall/ruby/specifications/README.md

 2) in chapter 5 , references that Gherkin may not be good for end users. yet most of the preceding chapters deal with making the scenarios human readable. why focus on readability when end users do not like the format anyway?
 3) in chapter 5 mention of you don't have to get layout right first time.
 Nobel thought, but seems to conflict with the more prescriptive preceding steps on active/passive, specific/generic and scenarios vs outlines
 4) example 5.11 has an example that expands to Then "we should don't ask for no feedback" as a "good" writing exaple  :(
+5) Equivalence in 5.4.4 is a good idea, but again seems to collide with author's initial insistence on specific user to write spec to